 Helping horses and riders achieve balance, ease and partnership takes time, commitment and creativity.
 It is a process best initiated in the spirit of exploration and discovery, with open mind and light heart.
 And it is a wholistic process, that requires many skills, many talents and many perspectives.
 Desert Horse is fortunate to have formed collaborative relationships with a number of talented and dedicated specialists.

 Desert Horse's primary teaching and learning partner for the past four years has been Jenny Kendall, an innovative yoga teacher and yoga therapist who also happens to share a special connection with horses.

 Jenny has practiced yoga for 15 years and has been teaching hatha yoga for about 8 years.
 She is certified by the Providence Institute in Tucson.
-She teaches specialized Ashva Yoga: Yoga for Equestrians classes and workshops at Yoga House at Civano and Grand Adventures Ranch in Sonoita.
+She teaches at several Tucson yoga studios, plus offers yoga with horses and dogs privately and in small groups.

 She was called to complete her yoga certification by Desert Horse's senior equine staff member, Ichobod, who persistently invaded her dreams.
 She shares the gift of yoga with people and their animal companions that their lives may be happier, more peaceful and more balanced.
 Her teaching and research interests encompass all kinds of animal-assisted yoga for healing and she adapting skills from her long career as a statistician to create models for evaluating the therapeutic effects of yoga.

 A horsewoman since childhood, Jenny trained and showed horses for many years and partnered with her Arabian mare, Jasmine, in competitive trail.
 Her current equine assistant, Gary, is a rehabilitated lesson horse who has discovered better balance and freer movement since becoming a "yoga horse."